Workday/upshot-montague/README.md

 montague
 ========

-A little semantic parsing library
+`montague` is a little CCG semantic parsing library for Scala.

+Awesome examples coming soon.